ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

-What I get is the opposite.  *Loading*, but no completion to `Loaded`.
+Now what I get is the opposite.  *Loading*, but no completion to `Loaded`.

+Confused and fustrated, I do more searching.

 ### OnAfterRender

-More searching reveals `OnAfterRender`.
+And I find some stuff about `OnAfterRender`.
 I add it to my code.

 ```csharp
     protected override void OnAfterRender(bool firstRender)